open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 ### Requirement Sections Format

-Each one of these sections are written also in Markdown syntax in order for them to integrate with the rest of the document.
+Each one of these requirement sections are written also in Markdown syntax in order for them to integrate with the rest of the document.

 #### Key Format